 Staining Decks in Canada: Common Misconceptions

-So, you’re considering staining your wood deck.
+If you’re considering staining your wood deck we’ve got everything you need to know in this blog.
 Whether it’s cedar, redwood, or pressure treated lumber, you want to achieve a fantastic stain finish.
-To ensure you get as close to that perfect natural looking deck as possible, our professional painters would like to offer a few tips, to help you avoid common deck staining mistakes.
+To ensure you get as close to a perfectly natural-looking deck, our professional painters would like to offer a few tips and help you avoid common deck staining mistakes.
+Read on for everything you need to know about staining decks!

 No Stain Guarantees